mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 Note that the command lists all collections (that is, tables) that are found in the current database.
-The listed collections may or may not be suitable for being accessed using _mongodbprotocol_.
+The listed collections may or may not be suitable for being accessed using _nosqlprotocol_.

 ### [listDatabases](https://docs.mongodb.com/manual/reference/command/listDatabases/)